errael/astrology-castro/README.md

 This shows that `castro` is a thin layer that mirrors `Astrolog` and `AstroExpression` basics.
 See [discussions](https://github.com/errael/astrology-castro/discussions) for musings on possible extensions.

-castro 0.9.1 introduces macro functions.
+castro 0.9.x introduces macro functions.
 From the previous example the macro can be defined as follows and the years are provided _when the macro is invoked_. **NOTE: There is no stack**; in the example, yearA and yearB are global variables, **beware of recusion**.
 Macro functions are syntactic sugar.
 ```
 macro progressByYears(yearA, yearB) {           // declares globals yearA/yearB
+    cprintf("Progressed aspects between years %d and %d\n", yearA, yearB);
     Switch(progressedAspectsBetweenYearsAB);
 }